Daddara/T-302-HONN/DEFINITION_OF_DONE.md

 # Definition of done

+* The code and documentation is in english
 * The code is readable or well commented
 * All Unit tests passed
 * The code was reviewed